Maximizing Your Secure Score: A Guide for IT Professionals

 Step 2: Fix MFA First

 MFA is the single highest-impact action for most tenants.
 The FTC Safeguards Rule requires it.
 Microsoft recommends it.
 Cyber insurers expect it.
 If you are not at 100% MFA enrollment, start here.
+Conditional Access in Microsoft Entra ID makes the enforcement durable, not just a one-time enrollment push.

 Step 3: Kill Stale Accounts